ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 #### Suffix Patterns (Espanso - Left-to-Right Matching)

 Patterns are extracted from the end of words.
-The algorithm tries different suffix lengths, starting from the longest possible and working down.
-A pattern is found when multiple corrections share the same typo suffix and word suffix, and their remaining parts match.
+The algorithm groups corrections by their "other part" (the prefix that doesn't change) and then tries different suffix lengths from 2 to the maximum possible.
+A pattern is found when multiple corrections share the same typo suffix and word suffix, and their remaining prefix parts match exactly.

 #### Prefix Patterns (QMK - Right-to-Left Matching)

 Prefix patterns work similarly but extract from the beginning of words.
-They're less common because typos at word starts are rarer.
+The algorithm groups corrections by their "other part" (the suffix that doesn't change) and tries different prefix lengths.

 ### Pattern Validation

 Not all patterns are valid.
 Each pattern must:

-1. **Work for all occurrences** - The pattern must correctly transform all matching typos
+1. **Have at least 2 occurrences** - Patterns with only one occurrence are skipped (not worth generalizing)
 2. **Meet minimum length** - Pattern must be at least `min_typo_length` characters
+3. **Work for all occurrences** - The pattern must correctly transform all matching typos (validates that applying the pattern to each full typo produces the expected full word)
+4. **Not conflict with validation words** - Pattern typo must not be a validation word, and must not trigger at the end of validation words
+5. **Not corrupt source words** - Pattern must not incorrectly transform any source word
-3. **Not conflict with existing corrections** - Pattern's (typo, word) pair shouldn't already exist
+6. **Not conflict with existing corrections** - Pattern's (typo, word) pair shouldn't already exist as a direct correction (checked during cross-boundary deduplication)

 ### Pattern Collision Resolution

 Patterns can also have collisions (multiple words for same pattern typo).
 These are resolved the same way as regular collisions using frequency ratios.
+After collision resolution, patterns also undergo substring conflict removal to eliminate redundant patterns (e.g., if pattern "ectiona" exists, pattern "lectiona" would be redundant).

 ### Cross-Boundary Deduplication

-If a pattern's (typo, word) pair already exists as a direct correction (even with different boundary), the pattern is rejected and the direct corrections are kept.
+If a pattern's (typo, word) pair already exists as a direct correction (even with different boundary), the pattern is rejected and the direct corrections that would have been replaced by the pattern are restored to the final corrections list.

 ---